The Perfect Itinerary for Spending 1 Day in Singapore

 Garden Rhapsody

 The Supertrees look really awesome in the daylight as well, but the real magic comes when the night falls.
-The trees are performing magnificent music and light show, and I have only one word to describe it: WOW!
+The trees perform a magnificent sound and light show every night and it’s a must-see, even if you have only a day in Singapore.

 Spectra